 - · incentive and nonstatutory stock options;

 - · restricted stock; and

-- stock grants.
+- · stock grants.

 Options.
-The exercise price for options granted under the 2005 Plan may not be less than 100% of the fair market value of our common stock on the grant date or not less than 110% of the fair market value if the optionee is a Ten Percent Owner (as such term is defined in the 2005 Plan).
+The exercise price for options granted under the 2005 Plan may not be less than 100% of the fair market value of our common stock on the grant date.
 Optionees may pay the exercise price in cash or check, or, with the consent of the administrators, with shares of common stock that are already owned or through tender of a promissory note.

 Options vest at the time or times determined by the administrators and as set forth in each respective award agreement.
-Options also expire at the time determined by the administrators or as set forth in each respective award agreement.
+Options also expire at the time determined the administrators as set forth in each respective award agreement.
 These awards generally expire earlier if the participant's service terminates earlier.